cardano-foundation/CIPs/CIP-0911/README.md

 Disconnected nodes must be reconnected to the main chain by their operators.
-This can be done by truncating the local block database to a point before the chain fork and then resyncing against the main network.
-This can be done using the `db-truncator` tool.
+This can be done by truncating the local block database to a point before the chain fork and then resyncing against the main network, using the `db-truncator` tool, for example.

 Full node wallets can also be recovered in the same way, though this may require technical skills that the end users do not possess.
 It may be easier, if slower, for them to simply